-Indeed, as shown by the 300 cycle data in both the carbon 1s and oxygen 1s spectra, only the \ch{TiO_2} film is measurable at this point.
-XPS also reveals that the resulting \ch{TiO_2} films are almost fully stoichiometric.
+Indeed, as shown by the 300 cycle data in both the carbon 1s and oxygen 1s spectra, only photoelectrons coming from the \ch{TiO_2} film are measurable when the film is roughly 14 nm thick (see Supplementary Appendix \ref{XPS} and Supplementary Fig. \ref{fig:XPSsupp}).
+Additionally, our XPS results reveal that the resulting \ch{TiO_2} films are almost fully stoichiometric.
 We are able to place an upper limit on the Ti(III) inclusion in our film at 7 ppk. and can conclude that this defect concentration is independent of the number of ALD cycles (see the fitting parameters for the titanium 2p spectra in Appendix \ref{XPS}).
-Our analysis also shows that the surface groups indicative of oxygen-terminated diamond surfaces are preserved under the film and are not removed after numerous coatings and cleanings of the same samples.